-Alternatively follow this tutorial to manually set up you mail account:
+Alternatively, follow this tutorial to manually set up your mail account:

 This guide takes you step-by-step through the process of setting up a new email account in older Apple Mail versions.
 Refer to our Yosemite, El Capitan or Sierra set up guides for newer OS X versions.
 (To find your version: click the Apple logo at screen top left > About this Mac)